 Before shipping you must:

-- inform the destination-country authority of the delivery
+- inform the destination-country responsible authority of the delivery;

-- guarantee to them that the excise duty will be paid.
+- provide a guarantee that the excise duties will be paid.

 Getting duty reimbursed

-If you have already paid excise duties in your own country on the goods you sold, you can get this amount reimbursed, to avoid paying twice.
+If you have already paid excise duties in your own country on the goods you sold (to avoid paying twice), you can get this amount reimbursed.
 To do so, you must:

 - provide them with evidence that you paid duty on the goods in the destination country.

-- use the destination country's tax stamps or other fiscal markings to show that you paid the excise duty there.
+- use the destination country's tax stamps or other fiscal markings to show that the excise duty was paid there;

 - provide health warnings in the language(s) of the destination country;